6.7 Skills for innovation

 On this page

 The Luxembourg Tech School (LTS) is a new extracurricular school concept to support the development of future digital Leaders.
-It is aimed at 15- to 20-year-old students who are passionate about the digital realm and eager to learn and apply technology in a real business context.
-LTS is supported by the ministry of Education, Children and Youth and Digital Luxembourg.
-The first pilot started September 2016 with about 20-40 students from the Lycées at the Geesseknäppchen Campus.
+It is aimed at 12- to 19-year-old students who are passionate about the digital realm and eager to learn and apply technology in a real business context.
+LTS is supported by the Ministry of Education, Children and Youth and Digital Luxembourg.
+The first pilot started September 2016 with about 20-40 students from the Lycées at the Campus Geesseknäppchen.
 Since 2017, students can enrol in a business and technology programme divided into three blocks.
 They get personalized coaching and work on their own projects, which they showcase at the end of each block.